An extension of Deligne-Henniart's twisting formula and its applications: Introduction

-Further in \cite{DH}, Deligne and Henniart generalize the above result (\ref{eqn 1.6}) (see Section 4 of \cite{DH}), in which $\chi$ is replaced by an arbitrary finite dimensional representation $\rho$ of $G_F$, and the condition on the conductor of $\chi$ becomes a condition on the Artin conductor of $\rho$.
+Further, in \cite{DH}, Deligne and Henniart generalize the above result (\ref{eqn 1.6}) (see Section 4 of \cite{DH}), in which $\chi$ is replaced by an arbitrary finite-dimensional representation $\rho$ of $G_F$, and the condition on the conductor of $\chi$ becomes a condition on the Artin conductor of $\rho$.

 \begin{thm}[{\bf Deligne-Henniart's Twisting formula}, Theorem 4.6, \cite{DH}] Let $\rho$ be a virtual representation of $G_F$ (without moderate component).
-There exists an element $\gamma\in F^\times$ uniquely determined modulo $U_F^{j(\rho)/2-1}$, such that for any virtual representation $\rho_0$ of $G_F$ of dimension zero with verifying $\beta(\rho_0)<j(\rho)/2$, then we have
+There exists an element $\gamma\in F^\times$ uniquely determined modulo $U_F^{j(\rho)/2-1}$, such that for any virtual representation $\rho_0$ of $G_F$ of dimension zero which satisfies $\beta(\rho_0)<j(\rho)/2$, we have